KxSystems/docs/docs/ref/count.md

 ---
-title: count – Reference – kdb+ and q documentation
+title: Count the items of a list or dictionary | Reference | kdb+ and q documentation
 description: count and mcount are q keywords count returns the number of items in a list. mcount returns a moving count of the non-null items of a list.
 author: Stephen Taylor
 keywords: count, kdb+, length, list, q, shape, table